 These are the only pair of pull on boots in our list of top footwear for electricians.
 The Workhogs are of excellent quality, look really fancy and provide all the comfort and EH protection which we were looking for in this case.

-Here are some more details about these great pull on boots which you may want to learn more about:
+Here are some more details about this great pair which you may want to learn more about:

 - The uppers are from high quality, waterproof full grain leather which is lined with comfortable synthetic lining